Syed5654/calculator-app_backend/readme.md

 ```

 ## Database
-Please set up a MySQL database and create a new database named 'calculator_app'.
+Set up a MySQL database and create a new database.

 #### Migrate Database